Jlz1/luca-shared-expense/README.md

 It separates people into "Debtors" (negative balance) and "Creditors" (positive balance).

 It then matches the largest debtor with the largest creditor to generate the minimum number of transactions.

+🤝 Contributing

+Contributions are very welcome!
+Please feel free to fork the repo and create a Pull Request or submit an Issue if you find a bug or want to add a feature.

+Fork this repository.

+Create a new feature branch (git checkout -b feature/CoolFeature).

+Commit your changes (git commit -m 'Add some CoolFeature').

+Push to the branch (git push origin feature/CoolFeature).

+Open a Pull Request.

+📄 License

+This project is licensed under the MIT License.